greenpeace/gpes-old-en-petitions-api-emulator/README.md

 * `testing-html.html`
 * `testing-js.html`

-The `vendor` folder, obtained with composer, should be uploaded as well.
+The `vendor` folder, downloaded with composer, should be uploaded as well.

 ## Test it!